nightwolfdev/tv/README.md

 ![LEGO Search App](./src/assets/tv-search-app.png)

-TV Search app using Angular, RxJS, Typescript and the TV Maze API.
+Search TV shows and people.
+View more details about each show and person.

 ## Getting Started